Internal jugular vein

 The internal jugular vein originates within the posterior part of the jugular foramen, under the posterior part of the floor of the tympanic cavity.
 The IJV is continuous with the sigmoid sinus; however, its origin is demarcated by a dilation called the superior bulb of internal jugular vein.

-The internal jugular vein passes through the jugular foramen together with the internal carotid artery.
-It lies posterior to the artery, with the glossopharyngeal (CN IX), vagus (CN X), accessory (CN XI) and hypoglossal (CN XII) nerves passing between their adjoining surfaces.
+The internal jugular vein exits the skull through the jugular foramen.
+At that level, it lies posterior to the internal carotid artery, with the glossopharyngeal (CN IX), vagus (CN X), accessory (CN XI) and hypoglossal (CN XII) nerves passing between their adjoining surfaces.
 The internal jugular vein then traverses the carotid sheath, descending in a nearly vertical fashion down the neck.
 Within the sheath, the IJV lies lateral to the common carotid artery and the vagus nerve.

 The IJV ends posteriorly to the sternal end of the clavicle by merging with the ipsilateral subclavian vein and forming the brachiocephalic (innominate) vein.
 Prior to its termination, the IJV usually features a terminal dilation called the inferior bulb of internal jugular vein.